-This RSE policy is to be delivered as part of the CPSHE framework.
-It includes guidelines about pupil safety and is compatible with the college's other policy documents (for example, Antibullying policy, Keeping Children Safe in Education guidance, College Safeguarding Policy etc.)
+This RSE policy is to be delivered as part of the CPSHE, RE and Science curriculums.
+It includes guidelines about pupil safety and is compatible with the college's other policy documents (for example, Anti-bullying policy, Keeping Children Safe in Education guidance, College Safeguarding Policy etc.)